Spanish nationality law: 2022 Democratic Memory Law

 The Democratic Memory Law, which passed the upper house of parliament on 5 October 2022, and came into effect on 21 October 2022, offered Spanish citizenship to the children of Spanish exiles who had fled from the regime.
 The 2007 Historical Memory Law had excluded children of exiles who had changed or renounced their Spanish citizenship; the new law entitled any descendant of Spanish immigrants born before 1985 – the year Spain changed its nationality law – to citizenship.
 This now included the grandchildren of people exiled under the Franco dictatorship, and the descendants of women who had lost their citizenship on marrying non-Spaniards.
 It is estimated that 700,000 people could be eligible for citizenship under the new "grandchildren law".

 Dual citizenship

-Dual citizenship is permitted for all Spaniards by origin, as long as they declare their will to retain Spanish nationality within three years of the acquisition of another nationality.
-This requirement is waived for the acquisition of the nationality of a Latin American country, Andorra, the Philippines, Equatorial Guinea, or Portugal and any other country that Spain may sign a bilateral agreement with.
+Dual citizenship is permitted for all Spaniards.
+Spaniards by origin automatically retain Spanish nationality when acquiring citizenship from Ibero-American countries, Andorra, the Philippines, Equatorial Guinea, or Portugal.
+For all other nationalities, they must declare their will to retain Spanish nationality within three years.
+Naturalized Spaniards can also retain Spanish nationality upon acquiring another nationality, but they must always make this declaration within three years, regardless of the country involved.
+Failure to do so results in the loss of Spanish nationality.

 Foreign nationals who acquire Spanish nationality must renounce their previous nationality, unless they are natural-born citizens of a Latin American country, Andorra, the Philippines, Equatorial Guinea, or Portugal.

 Since October 2002, dual citizens of Spain and another country who are born outside Spain to a Spanish citizen parent born outside Spain must declare to conserve their Spanish nationality between ages 18 and 21.

-Citizenship of the European Union

-Because Spain forms part of the European Union, Spanish citizens are also citizens of the European Union under European Union law and thus enjoy rights of free movement and have the right to vote in elections for the European Parliament.
-When in a non-EU country where there is no Spanish embassy, Spanish citizens have the right to get consular protection from the embassy of any other EU country present in that country.
-Spanish citizens can live and work in any country within the EU as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.

-Travel freedom of Spanish citizens

-According to the 2020 Visa Restrictions Index, holders of a Spanish passport can visit 190 countries visa-free or with visa on arrival.
-In the index, Spain is in the 4th rank in terms of travel freedom.

-The Spanish nationality is ranked eleventh in Nationality Index (QNI).
-This index differs from the Visa Restrictions Index, which focuses on external factors including travel freedom.
-The QNI considers, in addition, to travel freedom on internal factors such as peace & stability, economic strength, and human development as well.